Office Address

 Lead poisoning is preventable.
 Ingestion of lead contaminated dust, paint, and soil are the primary cases of childhood lead poisoning.
 Lead can also be found in lead glazed or painted pottery, ammunition, fishing sinkers, stained glass solder, batteries, and imported foods, supplements and candy, clothing, toys and jewelry.

 New York State requires doctors to do lead testing on all children at ages 1 and 2.
 Only a blood test can tell how much lead is in a child’s body.
-Visit the NYS Childhood Lead Poisoning Prevention website https://www.health.ny.gov/environmental/lead/ for more information.
+Children between the ages of 9 months and 6 years of age are at greatest risk of exposure of lead because they are apt to put fingers, hands, and toys in their mouths.
+New York State Department of Health states that no amount of lead exposure is safe for children.

 The Lead Poisoning Prevention Program is coordinated by: